nealmaker/tree-growth-nf/models/survival/README.md

 * More exploritory analysis, especially examination of possible interactive effects.
 * Better lit review
+* Stratify training and test sets by 'lived' so they reflect true population ratios.
 * Exploration of other model types
   * Are non-parametric models best?
   * Would disagregation models be useful & possible? (see Zhang et al. 2011)